icon filter Resono Pin 1 Resono Pin 2 Resono Pin 3

 Website of the Hague Voluntary Rescue Brigade

-What do the flags on the beach in The Hague mean?
+What do to the flags on the beach in The Hague mean?

 During a day at the beach or at the water you often see different colored flags fluttering at the post of the Rescue Brigade.
 But what exactly do those flags mean?
 Before you lie down on your towel, check which flag has been hoisted!